The game of golf is enjoyed by men and women alike, and there’s a growing interest in unisex golf clubs that can be used by both.

 Golf manufacturers produce the shaft in a variety of lengths to suit your body type, length of arms, and strength to maximize swing power and ball control.

-Men’s golf has standard length shafts to suit men that are 5 foot 9 inches while women’s golf clubs are manufactures to suit ladies that are 5 foot 7 inches tall.
+Are ladies golf clubs shorter?
+Yes, men’s golf has standard length shafts to suit men that are 5 foot 9 inches while women’s golf clubs are manufactured to suit ladies that are 5 foot 7 inches tall.

 This results in shafts used on women’s drivers being between 1.5 inches and 2 inches shorter than the shafts on men’s drivers.

 Shafts on most drivers for men measure between 45 inches to 45 ½ inches long while the shaft on most women’s drivers measures 44 inches.